-Included in the rental (shared with other guests) are a canoe and rowing boats (some life jackets are in the storage at K43, but not for all guests).
-The canoe & rowing boats are moored at the lakeside area in Kolforsen.
+Included in the rental (shared with other guests) ais a childrens canoe and one rowing boat (some life jackets are in the storage at K43, but not for all guests).
+The canoe & rowing boat is moored at the lakeside area in Kolforsen.

 If you are looking for some more adventurous then we suggest that you rent canoes at Ockelbo Camping Tel +4670-665 3492 and paddle to Kolforsen.